This holiday season, give your data centre manager the gift of clarity

 These types of organisations require on-demand capacity while simultaneously adhering to non-negotiable data security and compliance requirements.

-While 91% of today’s data is created and processed inside centralised data centres, Gartner forecasts that by 2022 approximately 75% of data will need analysis and action at the edge.
+While 91% of today’s data is created and processed inside centralised data centers, Gartner forecasts that by 2022 approximately 75% of data will need analysis and action at the edge.

 Santa needs his uptime

-With any infrastructure deployment, it’s self-evident that monitoring, maintenance, troubleshooting and visibility into the data centre are major concerns.
+With any infrastructure deployment, it’s self-evident that monitoring, maintenance, troubleshooting and visibility into the data center are major concerns.

 For such an online retailer, the holiday sales season can have an outsized impact on its annual balance sheet, and even its survival.